Natural Convection Heat Transfer from an Inclined Cylinder: Introduction

 \subsection{Characteristic Length}

 The characteristic length $L$ is the length scale of a physical system.
 As with a vertical rectangular plate, a vertical cylinder's characteristic length is its height.

 The characteristic length of a level circular cylinder is its diameter~$d$.
 Generalizing to convex cylinders is the hydraulic diameter, which is 4 times the area-to-perimeter ratio of the cylinder's cross-section.
-Note that for a circular cylinder these characteristic lengths are the same.
+Note that the diameter and hydraulic diameter are identical for a level circular cylinder.